-The tags also interacted with the smart mirrors in the store to display information on the products customers have with them.
-The mirror can also use this information to suggest complementary products, let customers request different sizes and colours, or add items to a virtual basket that staff then put in the fitting room ready to try on.
+The tags also interacted with the smart mirrors in the store to display information on the products customers picked up.
+The mirror could also use this information to suggest complementary products, let customers request different sizes and colours, or add items to a virtual basket that staff then put in the fitting room ready to try on.

 Last year Alibaba announced that it was trialling the use of robot ‘butlers’ in hotels.
-The metre-tall robots deliver things like food and laundry to guests, who can also talk to them via Alibaba’s voice assistant AliGenie.
+The metre-tall robots deliver things like food and laundry to guests and can talk to them via Alibaba’s voice assistant AliGenie.

 The company is looking at the potential to expand the robots into other areas like hospitality and offices.
-It feels like there’s a real possibility of people being able to request purchases and the robot to deliver them in the future.
+It feels like there’s a real possibility in the future for people to request purchases and the robot to deliver them.

-We also love Ratio, the robot-manned café and bar that popped up last year in Shanghai, but now has a permanent home.
-Customers place their drinks order and pay from their phone and the robotic arm prepares it for them.
+We also love Ratio.
+The robot-manned café and bar is now a permanent fixture following a pop-up last year in Shanghai.
+Customers place their order and pay from their phone and the robotic arm prepares it for them.

-There’s still a human element to the space with people providing the table waiting service, as well as support and information.
-But it’s the robotic element that really sets Ratio apart because it lets customers super-personalise their drinks right down to the exact amount of water in them.
+There’s still a human element to the space with people providing the table waiting service as well as support and information.
+But it’s the robotic element that really sets Ratio apart because it lets customers personalise their drinks right down to the exact amount of water in them.

 Robotics are also making more and more inroads in Chinese logistics.
 Already this year JD.com has launched smart delivery stations that can be used to enable drone and robot-carried deliveries.
 Robots are expected to handle 50% of deliveries from the stations which may number up to 2,000 packages a day.
 The robots can autonomously navigate to customers’ homes and use facial recognition to make sure they hand deliveries over to the right person.

-JD.com is also responsible for one of the world’s most automated warehouses in the world where hundreds of robots work monitored by just four humans.
-Products are packed, wrapped and loaded onto trucks by robots in a glimpse of what may be the future of warehousing in the future.
+JD.com is also responsible for one of the world’s most automated warehouses in the world where the work of hundreds of robots is monitored by just four humans.
+Products are packed, wrapped, and loaded onto trucks by robots in a glimpse of what may be the future of warehousing.

 Who knows?
-If China has proved anything so far, it’s that it’s a hotbed for new developments in retail.
+If China has proven anything so far, it’s that it’s a hotbed for new developments in retail.
 There are some clues though.